db-githb/Cubic_Bezier_Extension_IFT6113_Project/Readme.md

 > Debug\IFT6113_Project.exe InputFileName

-where InputFileName is the name of a file in the data file.
+where InputFileName is the name of a file in the Data folder which has a .txt extension.
+This generates files InputFileName_cb.ppm and InputFileName_qb.ppm in the Output folder.
+These are image files in the portable pixmap format.
+_cb and _qb are the blended interpolation using cubic Bezier and quadratic Bezier respectively.

 ## Input File Format
 1. Image size: rows x columns
-2.
+2. Option: see details below
+3. Number of Points
+4. Curve Control Points: Column, Row (x,y) for each curve control point
+  1. Note: values must be within image size.
+Not validated by code.

 # Options